 After months of excitement from WWDC 2020, iOS 14 has finally arrived for everyone.
 Within days after the public release, iOS 14 has become well-known for making your iPhone "aesthetic AF" with all kinds of customizations.
 But there is plenty more to love about iOS 14 — it has plenty of UI improvements, which breathe new life into iOS, and completely change how I use my iPhone.

+Apple launched iOS 14 on Sept 16, 2020.
+If you have not yet updated to iOS 14, now is a perfect time to do so, because iOS 15 is just around the corner and pretty much enhances what iOS 14 brought to the table.
 Now, before you can get iOS 14 on your iPhone, you need to be sure that you have a device that can run it in the first place.
-Fortunately, if your iPhone was previously on iOS 13, then you should be good to go with iOS 14.
+Fortunately, if your favorite iPhone was previously on iOS 13, then you should be good to go.
 Here is the full device compatibility list:

 iOS 14: The Home screen

 The most significant changes that iOS 14 brings involve the Home screen.
 For years, the Home screen remained unchanged — it was merely a grid of icons for your apps.
 At some point, you could organize them into folders instead of having dozens or hundreds of apps just scattered around in disarray.
 But it was still largely the same: a grid of squares.
 You couldn't see information at-a-glance on the Home screen unless you swiped to the left for the Today View.